Tanga Panty Liners

 Gynaecologist recommended and suitable for sensitive skin or those with allergies.
 Natracare helps reduce your exposure to synthetic materials and ingredients, including plastic, perfume and dyes often found in conventional products.

-No matter where you are in the world, you can count on us for breathable daily protection.
-Make the switch today!
+No matter where you are in the world, you can count on our natural panty liners.

 Q: “When should I use panty liners?”